-Candidates may have job searching related needs or other professional goals which can be supported by The Office of Career and Professional Development at the University of Redlands.
+While the goal of the residency is to lead to full-time employment as a credentialed teacher with the district, candidates may have job searching related needs or other professional goals which can be supported by The Office of Career and Professional Development at the University of Redlands.
 This is a university-wide resource to current students and alumni.
 They can assist with cover letters and personal statement writing, interviewing skills, mock interviewing, networking, professional development, and other career related matters.
 The candidate is encouraged to use this resource. https://ocpd.redlands.edu/